HeidiSteen/azure-search-static-web-app/README.md

    1. Scroll to the `api-location` path (on or near line 31).

-   1. By default, the Git workflow builds the YML file using a backward slash file delimiter.
-Change the backward slash to a forward slash for `api_location`.
+   1. Replace the backslash (`/dotnet\api`) with a forward slash (`/dotnet/api`).
 This is the only line that needs editing, other locations are here for context:

       ```yml
       app_location: "/client" # App source code path